EugeniaGramajo/capcore-backend/README.md

 - `PUT - /projects/:id` get a project by id

-- `DELETE - /projects/:id` delele a project by id
+- `DELETE - /projects/:id` delete a project by id

 ## how to run